CREATE

 not case sensitive, so you cannot have two events named

-and MyEvent
+myevent and MyEvent in the

 same schema.
 In general, the rules governing event names are the